GoogleChrome/web.dev/src/site/content/en/fast/efficiently-load-third-party-javascript/index.md

 * Use `defer` for less critical resources.
 A video player that's below-the-fold, for example.

 Using these attributes can significantly speed up page load.
-For example, [Telegraph recently deferred all of their scripts](https://medium.com/p/a0a1000be5#4123), including ads and analytics, and improved the First Ad Loaded metric by an average of four seconds.
+For example, [Telegraph recently deferred all of their scripts](https://medium.com/p/a0a1000be5#4123), including ads and analytics, and improved the ad loading time by an average of four seconds.

 {% Aside %}